Melinda Tankard Reist: Collective Shout

 In 2008, Tankard Reist co-founded Collective Shout, which self-describes as "a grassroots movement against the objectification of women and sexualization of girls in media, advertising and popular culture."
 She is also the director of the organisation.

 Collective Shout has run campaigns against the child sex abuse dolls, games with themes of sexual violence, and sexualized children's clothing and other sexualization of children.
 The group rose to prominence in 2025 after successfully persuading payment platforms to pressure the digital distribution platforms Steam and Itch.io to remove games with themes of rape, incest, and sexual abuse.
 Collective Shout has been described as an anti-porn lobbying group by The Guardian, Le Monde and other news outlets; as well as specialized gaming and LGBTQ+ news outlets.

 Views

 Tankard Reist describes herself as "an advocate for women and girls" and a "pro-life feminist", although at other times she has demurred from her feminist identity, saying in response to a question during a 2012 interview with Rachel Hills, "Call me whatever the hell you want, I don't care".
 Her description as a feminist has drawn criticism from several feminist authors and academics.
-She identifies as a conservative Christian.